dfroger/dotfiles/README.md

 File `~/.config/dotfiles/config.yaml`

-    source_dir: /path/to/your/versionned/dotfiles
+    dotfiles_path: /path/to/your/versionned/dotfiles

-Source dir dot files can start with a `_` instead of `.`:
+Versionned config files can start with a `_` instead of `.`:

     /path/to/your/versionned/dotfiles/_bashrc
     /path/to/your/versionned/dotfiles/_config/something